Everything I know about managing remote employees, I learned the hard way.

 So as we adapt to this brave new world, here are three challenges I faced managing remote employees and the lessons I learned from them.
 Hopefully, you can learn from my experiences (instead of learning the hard way).

-1. Seeing Your Employees as Stick Figures
+1. The Challenge: Seeing Your Remote Employees as Stick Figures

 In the late ’90s, I was living in Orange County, California, and managing a team in Indianapolis.
 For a while, it seemed like everything was fine.
 The work got done, and my key leaders on the ground gave me a pretty good sense of who the “problem children” were.